BrunaQgis/BrunaQgis/README.md

 - 👋 Hi, I’m @BrunaQgis
 - 👀 I’m interested in all
-- 🌱 Não leio coisas que os outros leem
+- 🌱 Currently in a process of continuous effort and repetition to be better than yesterday.
-- 💞️ Solteira
+- 💞️ Falling in love
-- 📫 De alguma forma se quiser você me acha
+- 📫 brunaqgis@gmail.com

 <!---
 BrunaQgis/BrunaQgis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.